Share This Guide, Choose Your Platform!

 How long to keep accounting records -employer (UK) records

 If you are an employer and run a PAYE scheme, how long do I need to keep payroll records for?
-Please note, when we look at how long to keep payroll records and what to keep, such records will include the amounts the company deducts for tax purposes and National Insurance.
+Basically, when we look at how long to keep payroll records and what to keep, such records will include the amounts the company deducts for tax purposes and National Insurance.
 This will also include any statutory payments for sick pay and maternity pay.
 Notably, you should save the files safe for at least three years.

 How long to keep accounting records -an overview

 As we show above, depending on the types of records, you need to keep them for different lengths of time.
 Therefore, keeping your records and documents for six years makes sense.
 You can then dispose of the relevant tax year or accounting year records, year by year once you have kept them for the required amount of time.

 Do I need to keep paper records for HMRC

 Nowadays a lot of details e.g., banking, invoices etc are kept online.
 Therefore, if you have the records online or manually this should suffice for HMRC.
 If you do receive any paper invoices or receipts from suppliers, you could scan these and save them online too however it is advisable to keep the originals too.

 How long to keep business records -the reasons why

 As part of investigating how long to keep accounting records and how long to keep financial records (UK), there are plenty of reasons to keep your business and tax records for each financial year.
 These are in addition to the legal reasons that we mentioned above.